may 29th, 2017

 Here's the speech i gave at the ceremony

-On April 28th, 1987, Tom was born. i remember that day well. i wanted a little sister.
+One April 28th years ago, Tom was born. i remember that day well. i wanted a little sister.

 Flash forward 19 years later: Tom returned to the University of Pennsylvania after his junior year in Berlin.
 That's when he met sophomore Elise, who had joined his co‑ed fraternity, St Elmo.